chengbobby19-stack/dlbcl-chemoimmunotherapy-survival-analysis/STATISTICAL_METHODS.md

 ## 7. Figure 4 — 30-day landmark sensitivity analysis

-The landmark analysis tests whether very early events materially change the observed treatment association.
-In the portfolio, this is presented as a robustness check rather than a separate primary result.
+The 30-day landmark sensitivity analysis restricts the analysis to patients who survive and remain under observation beyond the prespecified 30-day landmark, with follow-up re-originated at the landmark.
+This analysis evaluates whether early mortality materially influences the estimated association between treatment and overall survival.
+In this portfolio, the landmark analysis is presented as a robustness check rather than as a separate primary analysis.

 ## 8. Interpretation principle